dbsqp/smc-influx/README.md

 Fetch SMC data from macOS Intel hardware and output in InfluxDB line protocol.
 Designed to be automatically called by a Telegraf exec input plugin.

 Code was mofified for my hardware and influxdb structure.

-Compiled C as script based based approach required elevated permissions
+Compiled C based approch taken as script required elevated permissions.
 ```
 sudo powermetrics requires --samplers smc -i1 -n1 | awk
 ```